bitnami/charts/bitnami/cadvisor/README.md

 ## Troubleshooting

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

-## Upgrading

-### To 1.2.0

-This version introduces image verification for security purposes.
-To disable it, set `global.security.allowInsecureImages` to `true`.
-More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

-### To 1.0.0

-This major bump changes the following security defaults:

-- `readOnlyRootFilesystem` is set to `true`
-- `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
-- `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.

-This could potentially break any customization or init scripts used in your deployment.
-If this is the case, change the default values to the previous ones.

 ## License